riona1224/VBA-Challenge/README.md

 The total stock volume of the stock.

-as well as some conditional formatting
+as well as some conditional formatting for the yearly and percentchange coloumns

 repo contains